WHICH VAGINAL-BIRTHING NUT CASE SAID A C-SECTION WASN’T GIVING BIRTH?

 5. Rummaging through top drawers

-You won’t be able to see anything though, as there is a screen shielding your head from your body.
+You typically won’t be able to see anything, as there is a screen shielding your head from your body*.
 This screen is typically lowered at the point of birth, so mum can see her bub’s first grimaces and hear her lusty cry.

-The birth happens amazingly fast.
-From the first incision, birth occurs within about 5 minutes.
-Get that camera ready!
+The birth happens amazingly fast; from the first incision, birth occurs within about 5 minutes.
+Get your camera ready!

 7. The moment of birth

-Bring it on.
-Birth of any kind is incredible.
+Bring it on, birth of any kind is incredible.
 That first moment your little bundle is lifted up above that screen is the best.
-This birth, like any, is both the most uplifting and un-doing thing you’ll ever do – you’re in for such a treat.
+Like any birth, a Cesarean is both the most uplifting and un-doing thing you’ll ever experience – you’re in for such a treat.

 8. Shortly after birth